utsav0/daily-dev-tips/src/pages/posts/software-design-principles-dry.md

 ```

 Why would you do this?
-Think of this code as a little bit more complicated, a full sorting function, and suddenly, the sorting key changes.
+Think of this code as a bit more complicated, a full sorting function, and suddenly, the sorting key changes.
 You now have to make changes twice instead of doing it once.

 Another good example is validations; this is where I personally fail sometimes.